azsk/AzTS-docs/07-On demand scan as an API/README.md

     - Under Add a client secret, provide a Description.
 Choose when the key should expire, and select Add.

-9. When the secret is created, note the key value for use in a subsequent step
+9. When the secret is created, note the key value for use in a subsequent step.

 </br>